The Development of Work: Comprehending the Idea of a Job

 A post-industrial economy emerged in the second part of the 20th century, characterised by a move away from manufacturing and towards services and information technology.
 Employment in industries like technology, healthcare, and finance grew rapidly, reflecting the shifting needs of a globalised society.
 Job structures were altered by the rise of automation and digitalization, raising worries about job displacement and the necessity of reskilling and upskilling.

-Items that Make Up a Job:
+Items that Make Up a Job

 Function and Accountabilities: